Research Associate in Energy and Integrated Assessment Modelling

 You will be part of the team responsible for undertaking global and regional-level mitigation modelling using the Grantham Institute’s TIMES Integrated Assessment Model (TIAM-Grantham), as well as working closely with the Imperial College team that built the new MUSE integrated assessment model that will also be used in the project.

 You will also be involved in engaging in the wider community of modellers using the TIMES modelling framework across the world (as part of the Energy Technology Systems Analysis Programme – ETSAP - that supports the development of the framework).
+This will enable you to develop the modelling capabilities, for use in a range of other potential projects focused on mitigation pathways analysis.

 You will have a PhD or equivalent professional qualification in an area relevant to climate science, engineering, energy modelling, modelling, or research software development.